 1. Use antivirus and anti-malware software

-With most antivirus protection tools, the software can be configured to manually scan for viruses or malicious software and you can also initiate manual scans.
-It’s also worth installing antivirus software on your cell phone, since there are malicious apps out there that could try to steal your sensitive information.
+With most antivirus protection tools, the software can be configured to manually scan for viruses or malicious software, and you can also initiate manual scans.
+It’s also worth installing antivirus software on your cell phone since there are malicious apps out there that could try to steal your sensitive information.

 If antivirus software detects problems, it asks if you want to clean the file to remove the malicious software.
 The best antivirus programs continually update to make sure they can always identify the latest malware definitions.
 Here are some antivirus recommendations if you don't know where to start:

 2. Create strong passwords